ixxeL2097/k3s/README.md

 ## Exposing Traefik dashboard

-To expose Traefik dashboard on HTTPS (websecure) port, you can create the following file, or copy it inside the k3s manifest directory :
+To expose Traefik dashboard on HTTPS (websecure) port, you can create the following `IngressRoute`, or copy it inside the k3s manifest directory :

 ```yaml
 apiVersion: traefik.containo.us/v1alpha1